chicagopcdc/linkml-data-dictionary/markdown_model_generated/age_at_medication_start.md

 # Slot: age_at_medication_start

-Age in Days at Start of Total Dose Calculation
+The age (in days) of the subject at the start of this medication treatment.

 URI: [https://w3id.org/pcdc/model/age_at_medication_start](https://w3id.org/pcdc/model/age_at_medication_start)